I think together we can make a few million dollars this week, quickly, simply. Let me show you how.

 The 100-Day Sprint Begins Today

-As of today summer holidays are over, everyone is rested and all the “decision makers” are able to be corralled once again.
+On that day, summer holidays are over, everyone is rested and all the “decision makers” are able to be corralled once again.
 The end of the year is in sight and any gaps between the plans, budgets and intentions set at the beginning of the year and progress to date can no longer be avoided.
 The kids are back to school and “renewal” is in the air.
 Even the air is different, cooler.

 All of this means there is impetus to act, impetus to spend and the ability of many of your clients to now do both at a time when it’s psychologically compelling to get things done.
 Stalling is no longer an option.
 Getting the attention of colleagues is no longer an excuse.
 The time to act is now.